Tampines Rovers FC: 2000s

-However, Tampines did not finish higher than sixth place in the first six seasons of the S.League.
-In 2002, the Stags secured the services of Malaysian coach Chow Kwai Lam, who guided them to the Singapore Cup and two fourth-place finishes.
-Under the next coach, Vorawan Chitavanich, Tampines achieved the S.League and Singapore Cup double in 2004.
-The following season, they successfully defended their S.League title, were named the 'S.League Team of the Decade' and became the first Singapore team to win the ASEAN Club Championship.
-The Stags were Singapore Cup champions in 2006, but finished runners-up to SAFFC in the S.League.
-The Stags was also the champion of S-League in 2011 and 2012.
-They were also runner-up in the 2012 Singapore Cup after losing 1–2 to SAFFC.
+The 2000s marked the golden era of Tampines Rovers under Thai head coach Vorawan Chitavanich, during which the club amassed a squad filled with stalwarts like Nazri Nasir, Noh Alam Shah, Sead Muratović, and Rezal Hassan.
+Together, they clinched Tampines Rovers's first S.League and Singapore Cup double in 2004.
+The following season, they successfully defended their S.League title in 2005, were named the "S.League Team of the Decade" and became the first Singapore team to win the ASEAN Club Championship.
+The Stags were the 2006 Singapore Cup champions, but finished runners-up to SAFFC in the league.